Biography

 2014 Beirut Art Fair (ME.NA.SA.ART) – Art on 56th Gallery, Beirut, Lebanon.

-2014 Goguikian Foundation, “Extraordinary Art Exhibition” group exhibition, The Venue, Solidere, Beirut, Lebanon.
+2014 Goguikian Foundation, “Extraordinary Art Exhibition”, The Venue, Solidere, Beirut, Lebanon.

 2013 Beirut Art Fair (ME.NA.SA.ART) – Art on 56th Gallery, Beirut, Lebanon.

-2013 Modern and Contemporary Art Museum “MACAM”, group exhibition, Alita, Lebanon.
+2013 Modern and Contemporary Art Museum “MACAM”, Alita, Lebanon.

-2008 Museum of the Catholicosate of the Great House of Cilicia, group exhibition, Beirut, Lebanon.
+2008 Museum of the Catholicosate of the Great House of Cilicia, Beirut, Lebanon.

 1998 Nicolas Sursock Museum, XXIIe Salon d’Automne, Beirut, Lebanon.